...

 Get the printable for free below and start playing today!

-From shrimp to bass to sharks, your preschooler will have a better understanding of the various animals that belong to water habitats.
+From shrimp to bass to sharks to otters, your preschooler will have a better understanding of the various animals that belong to different water habitats.
 If you’re interested in more wild animal sorting activities such as this check out Zz is for Zebra.
 There is an entire habitat sorting activity.
 From grasslands to mountains your child will explore more wild animal activities.

 Additionally, Who Lays Eggs?
 Is another excellent printable for an introduction to the taxonomy of animals.
 Your 3-5 year old will get to sort animals based on if they lay eggs or not.